 Why doesn’t my child listen to me?

-If I’ve learned anything over the past thirteen years, it’s that if I don’t keep my “why” in the forefront of my mind, I will drown in the self doubt and be tempted to throw in the towel.
+If I’ve learned anything over the past thirteen years, it’s that if I don’t keep my “why” in the forefront of my mind, I will drown in self-doubt and be tempted to throw in the towel.

 Write down your why, laminate it, make a t-shirt if you have to.